adge5559/Eden/README.md

     Go to the docker-compose.yaml.
 Comment out command: 'npm start' and uncomment
     command: 'npm run testandrun'.
 Run docker compose shutdown -v in order to clear the database.
 Then, run docker compose up to run the tests.
 The result of the tests will be displayed in the console.
+Be sure to run docker compose shutdown -v before you run the tests.
+    You can combine the reset and run commands with docker compose shutdown -v && docker compose up in order to both reset the database and run the tests with one command

 Link to Deployed Application: https://eden-5h1r.onrender.com